dchambers/dchambers.github.io/_posts/articles/2015-10-25-testing-react-components-with-teaspoon-and-unexpected.md

     ✓ displays the clear all completed items button if there are completed items (2ms)
 ~~~

 So, apart from the binding tests, everything is super zippy.

+## Conclusion

+Tests written like this combine the benefits of unit and acceptance testing, while avoiding the potential disadvantages of acceptance testing:

+  1. Tests are no more costly to write than unit tests.
+  2. Tests aren't prohibitively expensive to maintain due to unreliability &mdash; think [Selenium](http://www.seleniumhq.org/).
+  3. Tests aren't obscured by an attempt to use natural language so that they can be understood by non-technical domain experts &mdash; think [Cucumber](https://cucumber.io/) or [FitNesse](http://www.fitnesse.org/).

 Happy testing!